Invoice-build/app-web/content/legal/terms.md

 ## Contact

-If you have any questions about these Terms, please contact us at gareth@remotely.digital.
+If you have any questions about these Terms, please contact us at hello@invoice.build.